pyccel/psydac/docs/output.md

     ...
     snapshot_n/
 ```
-In addition to that, Psydac also features the `PostProcessManager` class to read those files, recreate all the `FemSpace` and `FemField` objects and export them to `VTK`.
+In addition to that, PSYDAC also features the `PostProcessManager` class to read those files, recreate all the `FemSpace` and `FemField` objects and export them to `VTK`.

 ## Usage of class `OutputManager`